A Small but Stable Country

 Costa Rica’s Main Industries

 Costa Rica’s exports then, consist of many different products, and besides those already mentioned, it also produces ornamental plants, seafood, and beef.
-This is far from the whole story, however, as agricultural and manufactured goods only make up around 30% of the country’s GDP.
+This is far from the whole story, however, as agricultural and manufactured goods only make up around 30 percent of the country’s GDP.
 The rest is drawn from tertiary industries – in other words, services.
 Of these, tourism is one of the most critical sectors, and over the last 25 years, it has grown rapidly.
-As of 2012, 11.5% of the Costa Rican labor force was employed in tourism.
+As of 2012, 11.5 percent of the Costa Rican labor force was employed in tourism.
 Other services which contribute to the country’s GDP include communications, retail, financial services, and insurance.
 Another sign of Costa Rica’s financial strength is the fact that remittances have almost no effect on the country’s economics.
 This is in stark contrast to some of its neighbors, for whom the money send back by expats in countries like the USA can make up a significant portion of the money entering the nation.

 Explore Costa Rica from one coast to the other!